fengranMark/PersonalizedCIR/README.md

 To evaluate the reformulated query, we should first establish index for both dense and sparse retrievers.

 ### 3.1 Dense
-For dense retrieval, we use the pre-trained ad-hoc search model ANCE to generate passage embeedings.
-Two scripts for each dataset are provided in index folder by running:
+For dense retrieval, we use the pre-trained ad-hoc search model ANCE to generate passage embeddings.
+Two scripts for each dataset are provided in the index folder by running:

     python gen_tokenized_doc.py --config=gen_tokenized_doc.toml
     python gen_doc_embeddings.py --config=gen_doc_embeddings.toml